-Denmark’s Forward-Glancing Approach to Digital Design Education
+Denmark’s Visionary Approach to Digital Design Education

 How can Digital Design education still feed students’ curiosity, provide them with multidisciplinary skills, and have a future minded approach?